-Royal Bank's business goal is to build client relationships, and by doing so to benefit our shareholders, our employees and the communities where we do business.
+Our business goal is to build client relationships by providing exemplary service, so that RBC is consistently recognized as the clients' first choice of service provider.
+By doing so we aim to benefit our shareholders, our employees and the communities where we do business.
 To this end, our corporate governance practices are designed to support the ability of the Board of Directors to supervise management and enhance long-term shareholder value.

-As a Canadian financial services company with common shares listed on the Toronto Stock Exchange (TSX), Royal Bank meets or exceeds the TSX guidelines for effective corporate governance (the TSX Guidelines).

-A more detailed description of our corporate governance practices, including disclosure required by the TSX Guidelines, can be found in Schedule 'C' of the Management Proxy Circular issued in connection with the 2004 Annual Meeting (the Circular).
+As a Canadian financial services company with common shares listed on the Toronto Stock Exchange (TSX), RBC meets or exceeds the TSX guidelines for effective corporate governance (the TSX Guidelines).
+A more detailed description of our corporate governance practices, including disclosure required by the TSX Guidelines, can be found in Schedule 'B' of the Management Proxy Circular issued in connection with the 2005 Annual Meeting (the Circular).

 Our common shares are also listed on the New York Stock Exchange (NYSE).
-As a non-U.S. company, we are not required to comply with most of the NYSE corporate governance listing standards (the NYSE Rules), and instead may comply with Canadian governance practices.
-However, except as summarized on our Web site, our governance practices comply with the NYSE Rules in all significant respects.
+As a non-U.S. company, we are not required to comply with most of the NYSE corporate governance rules (the NYSE Rules), and instead may comply with Canadian governance practices.
+However, except as summarized on our website, our governance practices comply with the NYSE Rules in all significant respects.